kybuivan/kybuivan/README.md

 * ✉️  You can contact me at [ky.buivan.dev@gmail.com](mailto:ky.buivan.dev@gmail.com)
 * 🚀  I'm currently working on [polaroid](http://github.com/kybuivan/polaroid)
 * 🧠  I'm learning c++20 modules
-* 🤝  I'm open to collaborating on on any open source project
+* 🤝  I'm open to collaborating on any open source project
 * ⚡  I would love to help you study CMake, OpenCV, ImGui, and C++